Win the War on Coffee Addiction

 Fasting has also shown to be very beneficial for those who want to overcome food addictions, including additions to stimulants such as coffee.
 Resources available for fasting can be seen here and here.
 Facilities such as TrueNorth Health Center offers a supportive live-in environment with physicians that specializes in water-only fasting.

 Coffee has powerful addictive qualities.
 As demonstrated above, health conditions associated and worsened by coffee are numerous.
-These include "insomnia, anxiety, gastroesophageal reflux (heartburn), high blood pressure, elevated cholesterol, certain heartbeat rhythm irregularities, nervous tremor, endometriosis, headaches, insulin sensitivity, iron deficiency, aortic stiffening and blood vessel hardening, rheumatoid arthritis, fibrocystic breast disease, weight gain, teeth-grinding, jaw-clenching, frequent urination, elevated eye pressure (glaucoma), diarrhea, osteoporosis and periodontal diseases."
+These include "insomnia, anxiety, gastroesophageal reflux (heartburn), high blood pressure, elevated cholesterol, certain heartbeat rhythm irregularities, nervous tremor, endometriosis, headaches, insulin resistance, iron deficiency, aortic stiffening and blood vessel hardening, rheumatoid arthritis, fibrocystic breast disease, weight gain, teeth-grinding, jaw-clenching, frequent urination, elevated eye pressure (glaucoma), diarrhea, osteoporosis and periodontal diseases."
 Additionally, coffee has been positively associated with a higher all-cause mortality in men especially deaths from cancer.

 Dr. McDougall summarizes by saying, "If not for the side effects, this might be the ideal legal, mind-altering, drug.
 But, as with all drugs, there are prices to be paid."
 Dr. Joel Fuhrman says that "coffee is most like a drug, not a food.
 Like most drugs it may have some minor benefits, but its toxic effects and resultant risks overwhelm those minor advantages.
 Caffeine is a stimulant and a long and healthy life is most consistently achieved when we avoid stimulants and drugs and meet our nutritional needs with as little exposure to toxicity as possible."